Greetings from Group Chairman/University President/Hospital Director

 President, IUHW

-The IUHW Narita Hospital is located close to Narita International Airport, one of Japan's air gateways.
-Taking this geographical advantage, the Hospital aims to be an international hospital to offer highly advanced medical services to patients in Japan and abroad.
-Furthermore, since it serves as the main hospital for the School of Medicine, the Hospital has been strengthening its function as a training facility for our students who are willing to learn to play an active role both domestically and internationally as internationally minded doctors.
+Furthermore, since IUHW Narita Hospital serves as the main hospital for the School of Medicine among six affiliated hospitals, it has been strengthening its function as a training facility for our medical students who are willing to learn to play an active role both domestically and internationally.
 This, we believe, could ultimately assure high quality medical care to the local community.

 Greetings from the Hospital Director